 \subsection{Related works}

-The blowup problem has been widely studied for various hyperbolic equations, especially for the wave type.
-For example, Speck \cite{Speck2020,Speck2017} recently studied stable ODE-type blowup result for quasilinear wave equations featuring a Riccati-type derivative-quadratic semilinear term and a form of stable Tricomi-type degeneracy formation for a certain wave equation, respectively.
-We refer readers to \cite{Alinhac1995,Kichenassamy2021} for an introduction on blowups for various hyperbolic system.
-We also recommend readers to consult Speck \cite{Speck2020,Speck2017} for a detailed reviews on various blowup results and their basic proof techniques.
+The blowup problem has been widely studied for various hyperbolic equations, particularly for wave-type equations.
+For example, Speck \cite{Speck2020, Speck2017} studied stable ODE-type blowup results for quasilinear wave equations featuring a Riccati-type derivative-quadratic semilinear term and a form of stable Tricomi-type degeneracy formation in a specific wave equation.
+We refer readers to \cite{Alinhac1995, Kichenassamy2021} for an introduction to blowups in various hyperbolic systems.
+We also recommend consulting Speck \cite{Speck2020, Speck2017} for detailed reviews of various blowup results and their basic proof techniques.